dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    #.
 Add code to let the user set the starting X position of the circle.
    #.
 Have the circle move in a diagonal across the screen, so as y decreases by 1, x simultaneously increases by 1.

+Introduction to Abstract Classes
+"""""""""""""""""""""""""""""""""
-MovingBallApp is an extension of AbstractSimulation (an **abstract class**).
+MovingBallApp is an extension of AbstractSimulation, an **abstract class**.

-An **abstract class** is a class is incomplete by design.
+An **abstract class** is a class that is incomplete by design.
 The author wrote most of the methods, but left some methods empty.
 These empty methods are called **abstract methods**.
-It is up to the programmer to complete the abstract methods.
+It is up to the programmer to write the abstract methods.

 In AbstractSimulation, these are the abstract methods: